 We recognise that peer on peer abuse can manifest itself in many ways.
-This can include but is not limited to: bullying, cyberbullying, sexual violence, sexual harassment, being coerced to send sexual images (sexting), teenage relationship abuse and physical abuse.
+This can include but is not limited to: bullying, cyberbullying, sexual violence, sexual harassment, being coerced to send sexual images (sexting), teenage relationship abuse, physical abuse and upskirting.
 1.3.1 All forms of peer on peer abuse are unacceptable and will be taken seriously.